avadhrakholiya114/avadhrakholiya114/README.md

 </div>

-- MCA student at Nirma University🎓 who loves creating websites💻.
-Always exploring on GitHub to learn and collaborate in the world.🌎🌎
+-"🎓 MCA student at Nirma University, welcome to my GitHub playground! 🚀 I'm Avadh, a web developer weaving digital magic with Python, Django, HTML, CSS, and JS.
+Dive into my projects, where each line of code tells a story of innovation and creativity.
+Together, let's turn ideas into reality, one commit at a time! 💻✨".🌎🌎

 - ⚡ Fun fact: I use tabs over spaces